 I love cooking dried beans in my Instant Pot.
 It's fast, it's easy, and there's no soaking required if you pressure cook your beans.
 Also, it's a great way to ensure that kidney beans are cooked safely, as the temperature inside a pressure cooker is maintained at or above boiling for a sustained time.

-We've tested a number of different cook times for kidney beans in the Instant Pot, and have come to the conclusion that the best results are with 42 minutes on high pressure for perfectly cooked, tender beans.
+I have tested a number of different cook times for kidney beans in the Instant Pot, and have come to the conclusion that the best results are with 42 minutes on high pressure for perfectly cooked, tender beans.

 Stovetop